YINI-lang/YINI-spec/README.md

 - YINI should have simpler structure and more lightweight than YAML and TOML.
 - YINI should be more human-readable than (nested) JSON and YAML.
 - YINI should be less verbose (verbal) than XML.
-- YINI's syntax shall be more high level than JSON (but also less than YAML's).
+- YINI's syntax shall be more high level than JSON.

 ## Motivation
 `YINI` aims to be a simple and (relatively) lightweight text-based markup language format, for storing configurations, settings and preferences in software.
 It should be language-independent and platform-independent as far as possible.